 Have the Right Gear

 Just as important as knowing about the launch you’ll use, is being prepared with the right gear to get in and out of the water quickly and in a safe manner.
-It is essential that your trailer be in proper condition, including working lights, adequately-inflated tires with sufficient treads, and a winch, strap, and clip to keep the boat secure.
+It is essential that your trailer is in proper condition, including working lights, adequately-inflated tires with sufficient treads, and a winch, strap, and clip to keep the boat secure.
 If any of these items fail, you might not make it to the launch.

 You will need the following gear when you’re ready to launch: A bowline is critical for launching a boat alone or if you plan to secure it to the shore or a dock before departing.
 If needed, you should also have a spare line attached to the stern.
 If resting your boat against a dock, fenders and bumpers will protect it from damages caused by rocks.
 If you regularly beach your boat, consider investing in a KeelGuard to protect your hull.
 Don’t forget to carry a spare plug and keys for your boat.
 Losing either of these can create a lot of disarray at a launch and quickly end a trip.
 Lastly, always carry the required safety equipment, especially life jackets, spare paddles, a signaling device, a bailer, and a throw rope.